 The national push for completion of degrees, certificates, and transfer to four-year institutions has helped to focus community colleges on measurable goals.
 However, this emphasis on completion does not fully capture community college outcomes, particularly in job training.

 While some workforce-related results are measured by community college credentials, a significant portion of workforce development occurs outside of the completion framework.
 For example, completion metrics do not include placement in apprenticeship programs, attaining an industry certification or professional license, or participation in single courses that allow students to upgrade skills.

-WestEd is also engaging in qualitative research, funded by LearningWorks, to better understand “skills-builders” pathways at 10 colleges, as well as creating discussion guides and collaborating with practitioner-based organizations to start conversations about the implications of this research.
+WestEd and the University of Michigan conducted qualitative research, funded by LearningWorks, to better understand skills builder pathways at 10 colleges, as well as creating discussion guides and collaborating with practitioner-based organizations to start conversations about the implications of this research.

 - The Ones That Got Away: Why Completing a College Degree Is Not the Only Way to Succeed draws on numerous studies to explore alternative approaches to measuring how well community colleges serve career and technical education students.
 Executive Summary | Full Report

 - The Missing Piece: Quantifying Non-Completion Pathways to Success describes the types of courses skills-builders take, their earnings gains, and implications for measuring student success, as well as providing questions that could be used to discuss the research.
 Executive Summary| Full Report

 - “Building More Comprehensive Measures of Workforce Training Success,” a four-minute video explaining why including factors such as wage gain, employment retention, and third-party certification would better capture the full range of career and technical education outcomes